secretstartups/handbook/sites/handbook/source/handbook/marketing/plan-fy22/gtm-cicd/premium-to-ultimate-planner/fy22-gtm-premium-to-ultimate-playbook/index.html.md

 1. Familiarize yourself with context for this play (above), especially differentiators and objections
 1. Familiarize yourself with the email sequence and next steps (below).
 1. Using the [recommended email sequence](#recommended-email-sequence), start the conversation at the appropriate point.
 Choose to start with email 1, 2, or 3 (**use the templates!**) based upon where you are with this contact.
-1. See which contacts have responded (Agnes, please describe how they do this)
+1. See which contacts have responded by checking your gmail inbox for emails alerts (Example email alerts: [Contact request](https://gitlab.com/gitlab-com/marketing/demand-generation/campaigns/-/issues/1120#white_check_mark-lead-alert) | [Email offer engagement](https://gitlab.com/gitlab-com/marketing/demand-generation/campaigns/-/issues/1135#sample-alert-email))
 1. Conduct meeting suggested below (1, 2, or 3) for the corresponding email to which they responded.
 1. Update sales stage in SFDC.
 1. Determine the cadence for progressing to the next step based upon their initial meeting.
 We recommend sending the next email in the sequence after 7-10 days. (**Please use the templates's tracking links!**) You can modify the templates to fit your unique conversations as needed.